Meuons/admin/README.md

 You can connect to other APIs than the one this interface i connected to by default by placing the adress to the API in the url varibale.

+# Installation

+You install this repo by entering npm install in the terminal followed by gulp